 First I'm going to comb my hair.
-Then I'm going to get dressed.
+Then I'm go

 Then I'm going to the bank.
-Who do they think they are?
-Who do they think we are?
-(Pacing) Who do they think I am?
-This is my world they are fooling with.
-I live here too.
-Change my life?
+Who do they thir

+they think we are?
+(Pacing) Who do they thir

+world they are fooling with.
+I live here toe

 Mess in my dreans?
 I'll be damned!
-I do more for this town than the whole fleet!
+I do more for this to

+the whole fleet!
 Crackers!
 Bastards!
 Hypocrites!
+God, I

-God, what I wouldn't give for some dynomite.
+wouldn't give for some dynomite.
 I'd sink the whole Navy.

-Blow the Gulf of Mississippi all the way back to Canada!
-Those dirty, rotten lying Mogs!
+The Gulf of Mississippi all the way back to Canada!
+Those downy, rotten lying hogs!
 Close the District, huh?
-With a piece of paper, hah!
+With a piece of paper hah!
 I'll show them how to close a district.
 Tell everybody La Premier is having a party.
 Costumes, masks, food, liquor on the house.
-And writen I close a district, believe me, it's going to stay closed!
+And when I close a district, believe me, it's going to stay closed!